Techtonica/curriculum/databases/relational-databases.md

 ### Common Mistakes & Misconceptions

-- Database(s) can refer to the collection of tables, the database server, or SQL.
-You'll just have to use context to know what someone means.
+- A database can be referred to as a table or collection of tables, a database server, or SQL.
+You have to consider the context for better understanding.

 ### Supplemental Resources